Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 - Barcelona is the capital city of Catalonia, and home of La Generalitat de Catalunya, the Catalan government, located in Jaume I Square, in front of the Barcelona City Hall.

 - Catalan, along with Spanish and Aranese, a dialect of Occitan, are the official languages of Catalonia.
-Catalan is therefore not a dialect of Spanish, but its own unique language like Italian or Portuguese, all coming from Latin and whose origins predate Spanish.
+Catalan is therefore not a dialect of Spanish, but its own unique language like Italian or Portuguese, all coming from Latin.
+The Catalan language predate Spanish.

 Fun and interesting facts about Barcelona

-The city of Barcelona is a fascinating place, get to know it better through the below thoughts.
+The city of Barcelona is a fascinating place, get to know it better through the below fun facts.

 - About half of the 1.5 million population of Barcelona were born elsewhere, that includes 25% in the rest of Spain and 25% abroad.
 Walking around the city will allow you to hear lots of different languages and see people from all walks of life in what is a peaceful co-existence of religions, cultures, identities and backgrounds.